Slough and Windsor Express: Today

 On April 7, 2008 the Maidenhead Advertiser bought the Slough and Windsor Express series.
 Today the Express, as part of Baylis Media Ltd, now employs about 85 people, with the biggest department being editorial.
 It is delivered free to households in the area and is also sold on stands for 60p.
 The circulation stands at about 44,000 combined for both editions.

 The Windsor Express serves the town and surrounding areas, such as Ascot, Sunningdale, Datchet, Dedworth, Eton and Wraysbury.
 The Slough Express reaches to the areas Iver, Colnbrook, Chalvey, Langley, Britwell, Cippenham, Upton and Farnham Common.
 Some content is shared across the editions of the Windsor Advertiser and Burnham Advertiser.
 Both newspapers are published on Fridays.
 In November 2010 the Express closed its premises in Slough's Ipswich Road and moved to the Advertiser's offices in Maidenhead.

 Supplements

 As well as the six editions of newspapers every week with a combined readership of nearly 128,000, Baylis Media Ltd also produces a number of special publications.
 These are the Business Monthly, Life etc. (a lifestyle glossy magazine) and Weddings Etc., both of which are published twice a year.

 Online presence

 The Express websites were integrated with Maidenhead Advertiser's at the same time as the newspapers were bought in 2008.

 It benefited from the multi-media arm of Baylis Media Ltd, which published video news content and breaking news as-it-happened.

 The website won an award in 2008 for the 'Weekly Newspaper Website of the Year' from the Newspaper Society.
-After a few years of rapid growth, the website now actively takes part in social media and achieves almost 30,000 unique visitors each week and these statistic are still rising.